tuffy/python-audio-tools/docs/programming/source/audiotools.rst

    ANSI escape sequences such that the user's screen need not scroll.
    If a TTY is not detected, most progress output is omitted.

-.. method:: ProgressDisplay.add_row(row_id, output_line)
+.. method:: ProgressDisplay.add_row(output_line)

-   Adds a row of output to be displayed with progress indicated.
-   ``row_id`` should be a unique identifier, typically an int.
-   ``output_line`` should be a Unicode string indicating what we're displaying the progress of.
+   ``output_line`` is a Unicode string indicating what we're displaying the progress of.
+   Returns a :class:`ProgressRow` object which can be updated with the current progress for display.

+.. method:: ProgressDisplay.remove_row(row_index)

+   Removes the given row index and frees the slot for reuse.

-.. method:: ProgressDisplay.update_row(row_id, current, total)
+.. method:: ProgressDisplay.display_rows()

-   Updates the progress of the given row.
-   ``current`` and ``total`` are integers such that ``current`` / ``total`` indicates the percentage of progress performed.
+   Outputs the current state of all progress rows.

-.. method:: ProgressDisplay.refresh()
+.. method:: ProgressDisplay.clear_row()

-   Refreshes the screen output, clearing and displaying a fresh progress rows as needed.
+   Clears all previously displayed output rows, if any.

+.. class:: ProgressRow(progress_display, row_index, output_line)

-   This is called automatically by :meth:`update_row`.
+   This is used by :class:`ProgressDisplay` and its subclasses for actual output generation.
+   ``progress_display`` is a parent :class:`ProgressDisplay` object.
+   ``row_index`` is this row's index on the screen.
+   ``output_line`` is a unicode string.
+   It is not typically instantiated directly.

+.. method:: ProgressRow.update(current, total)

+   Updates the current progress with ``current`` and ``total`` integer values.

-.. method:: ProgressDisplay.clear()
+.. method:: ProgressRow.finish()

-   Clears the screen output.
-   Although :meth:`refresh` will call this method as needed, one may need to call it manually when generating output independently for the progress monitor so that partial updates aren't left on the user's screen.
+   Indicate output is finished and the row will no longer be needed.

-.. method:: ProgressDisplay.delete_row(row_id)
+.. method:: ProgressRow.unicode(width)

-   Removes the row with the given ID from the current list of progress monitors.
+   Returns the output line and its current progress as a Unicode string, formatted to the given width in onscreen characters.
+   Screen width can be determined from the :meth:`Messenger.terminal_size` method.

 .. class:: SingleProgressDisplay(messenger, progress_text)